RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/docs/schedule_sensor.md

 # Schedule Sensor

-One sensor, updated every minute, is created per SkyQ device (not Minis) when 'Get Live Record Status' is enabled.
+One sensor, updated every minute, is created per SkyQ device (not Minis).
+The sensor is disabled by default.
 The sensor shows the following items:
 - Status
   - 'scheduled' - There is an item scheduled in the future to record
   - 'recording' - There is an item being recorded currently